Andrew Paley

-Andrew Paley is an American singer, songwriter, multi-instrumentalist and producer based in Chicago, IL.
-As a solo artist and with his band, The Static Age, his work spans multiple genres including post-punk, alt-pop, folk, art rock and electronic music.
+Andrew Paley is an American singer, songwriter, multi-instrumentalist and producer based in Chicago, Illinois.
+As a solo artist and with his band, The Static Age, his work spans multiple genres including post-punk, alternative pop, folk, art rock and electronic music.

 Biography

 Paley was born in New Haven, Connecticut, and spent some time in Madison, WI before attending grade school and high school outside of Burlington, Vermont.
 He began attending all-ages shows at 242 Main in Burlington, Vermont when he was 13, and started playing in punk and hardcore bands at 14.
 Along with his bandmates, he formed what would become The Static Age in high school.

 Musical career

 Paley's first solo effort was the album White Rooms, which he recorded with Matt Squire (who also produced The Static Age's Neon Nights Electric Lives album) at Phase Studios in College Park, Maryland "pretty soon after" The Static Age's sessions there.
 However, Paley largely turned his attention back to The Static Age and didn't pursue solo work for a number of years.
 During this time, he continued to record songs on his own, but didn't release them.

 In late 2014, Paley collected a set of songs from his home recording sessions and released an EP Songs for Dorian Gray on Flix Records/Cargo and toured in Europe with Garrett Klahn of Texas Is the Reason, Karl Larsson of Last Days of April, and Northcote.
 Additional solo tours in Europe, the US and Brazil followed in 2015 and 2016 alongside Adam Rubenstein (of Chamberlain) and The Lion and The Wolf.
 In 2016, Paley also made his first appearance at The Fest in Gainesville, Florida.

 In November 2016, Paley released his second album, Sirens, on Paper + Plastick in North America and Makemyday Records in Europe.
 The album combined the songs from Songs for Dorian Gray with four new recordings.

 The following year, Paley toured Japan for the first time with Garrett Klahn and The Lion and the Wolf.
 The video for Paley's song "Come Home" (from Sirens) documents the trip.
 Paley then returned to Europe multiple times alongside Bob Nanna and Arms & Hearts.
 Throughout, Paley was writing in his home studio between tours as well as touring with The Static Age.
 He also contributed a cover of Elliott Smith's "Waltz #2" to the tribute album A Brief Smile on Funk Turry Funk.

 In 2018, Paley returned to Europe for tours with Ducking Punches and Emperor X. In December of that year, one of Paley's collaborations with electronic musician StayLoose, a song called "Let Go", was released on Steve Aoki’s record label, Dim Mak.